This is huge.

 By night, it’s time for the big kids to play!
 Expect a sea of seasoned party goers, fuelled by the joy of being able to dance outside and reconnect after so long.
 Our sonic heroes and heroines will provide you with chunky funk, big beats and smatterings of head-down hedonism.
 Make sure you’re at the front when Faithless drops “can’t get no sleep”.

 Not only that, the Lords of Lightning are coming.
 Multi-million-volt bolts will shoot from their bodies, as they duel with high-frequency crackling electricity.
-Arcadia’s arena will add a whole new dimension to the festival.
+The Alchemist’s Playground will add a whole new dimension to the festival.

 Many people don’t know that the Arcadia team has long been associated with the Valley Fest land.
 When they first started out, they built their structures in an old cow shed on the farm, filling the yard with prize bits of scrap, picked up from around the country.
 In fact, there is a piece of Luke’s grain silo in the stage.
 For those of you not familiar with Luke, he’s the Valley Fest founder.